kvnglb/netargparse/docs/README.md

     ````
     When running the script in standalone, it will print the sum in the terminal, whereas in API mode, the terminal stays clean and the return of the main function is just send to the client.

-4)  The script using NetArgumentParser must not have arguments with leading underscore.
+1)  The script using NetArgumentParser must not have arguments with leading underscore.

     NetArgumentParser replaces leading underscores in receiving xml messages with dashes, e.g. `__x=5` will become `--x=5`.
 This is because `<nap><--x>5</--x></nap>` is invalid xml syntax but `<nap><__x>5</__x></nap>` is valid.
 So to pass the argument `--x=5` with xml, a substitution of the leading dashes is required.
 If the script really needs the argument `-_x=5`...
 Just don't, because sending `<nap><-_x>5</-_x></nap>` is not possible and `<nap><__x>5</__x></nap>` will result in `--x=5`.

-5) Arguments with `nargs="+"` and/or `action="append"` are handled as shown in the table below.
+1) Arguments with `nargs="+"` and/or `action="append"` are handled as shown in the table below.
 Examples can be found in [examples/nargs_append](examples/nargs_append).
-Strings with whitespaces in between, that should be handled as one argument, must be enclosed in `"` or `'`.
+Strings with whitespaces in between, that should be handled as one argument, must be enclosed in `"` or `'` or whitespace must be escaped.

    |main \ nap|url parameters|json|xml|
    |--|--|--|--|